shalivan/pxl.ink/_posts/ART/12-01-01-LevelDesign.md

 # Visuals

+Story will always help to pop up
+\
+use game design princiles

 - **Readability**
 - **Minimize cognitive load**. to avoid struggle with processing information's . to much details sensory overload.